-Protecting our social security and health systems The OG privatis acknow tier sys not the
+Protecting our social security and health systems

 The OGBL strongly opposes any attempt to further privatise health care or the social sector.
 While we acknowledge shortcomings in the sector, a twotier system and the erosion of social benefits is not the answer.
 The OGBL is therefore calling for the mandatory agreement 'conventionnement' of medical services to be upheld.
 Ambulant surgery and MRI scans should be in the remit of the hospital sector and the relevant collective bargaining agreement has to be implemented.
 The OGBL is also committed to an extension of healthcare coverage by the National Health Fund (CNS).
 It is also calling for a structural increase of family benefits which takes into account the losses incurred by the de-indexing between 2006 and 2021, and an end to all discrimination in this area against cross-border employees and their families.